|

 <Mike>

-has been largely successful thanks to you and your advice.
-The tank has
+It has been largely successful thanks to you and your advice.
+The tank

-40lbs LR, sump filtration, with Deltec MCE 600 skimmer, and run carbon
+has 40lbs LR, sump filtration, with Deltec MCE 600 skimmer, and run

-and phosphate remover (bulk reef supply) in a reactor.
-Parameters are as
+carbon and phosphate remover (bulk reef supply) in a reactor.

-false percs pair, six line wrasse, and a royal gramma.
-Corals include
+Inhabitants include 2 false percs pair, six line wrasse, and a royal

-Acros, a hammer coral, various zoos and mushrooms.
+gramma.
+Corals include Acros, a hammer coral, various zoos and

 Recently the clowns have acquired several black spots.
 The spots do not